AyatoShirayouki/FileServerAPI/README.md

 Each endpoint is configured to disable antiforgery token validation and allow anonymous access for simplicity.
 Depending on the application's security requirements, these settings can be adjusted.

 ## FileShareLibrary
 The FileShareLibrary provides the implementation of file operations.
-It defines the IContentProvider<Guid> interface and its implementation, FileShareContentProvider, to perform actions on files identified by GUIDs.
+It defines the IContentProvider<StringKey> interface and its implementation, FileShareContentProvider, to perform actions on files identified by StringKeys.

+## StringKey

+### Purpose of StringKey
+The primary purpose of introducing StringKey is to enhance the clarity and manageability of file operations by using a more descriptive identifier than a Guid.
+A Guid is a 128-bit integer used as a unique identifier, which, while excellent for ensuring uniqueness, does not convey any meaningful information about the file it represents.
+In contrast, a StringKey could include the file's name and possibly its extension, making it easier for developers and systems to identify and manage files based on their names directly.

+### Features of StringKey

+* __Immutability__: As a struct, StringKey is a value type, and this example makes it immutable.
+Once created with a file name and extension, it cannot be changed.
+This immutability is beneficial for use as a key in dictionaries or other collections that rely on the consistency of hash codes.
+* __Meaningful Identification__: By incorporating the file's name and extension into the key directly, StringKey allows for more readable and understandable code when dealing with file operations.
+It can improve logging, error messages, and debugging by providing more context than a Guid.
+* __Flexibility__: Additional functionality can be easily added to the StringKey struct, such as validation, formatting methods, or conversion helpers, to further ease working with file identifiers.

 ## FileShareContentProvider
-This class implements the IContentProvider<Guid> interface, handling the logic for file storage, retrieval, updating, and deletion.
+This class implements the IContentProvider<StringKey> interface, handling the logic for file storage, retrieval, updating, and deletion.
 It determines file extensions based on file content, supporting various file types, and performs operations in a designated file share path.

 ### Key Methods

-#### StoreAsync(Guid id, StreamInfo fileContent, CancellationToken cancellationToken)
+#### StoreAsync(StringKey id, StreamInfo fileContent, CancellationToken cancellationToken)
 Stores a file in the specified file share path.
 It generates a unique file name using the provided id and determines the file extension based on the content's signature to support various file types correctly.
 This method ensures files are stored securely and reliably, even in the face of network or system failures, by leveraging .NET's file stream capabilities.

 ##### Parameters:
-* __id__: A Guid serving as a unique identifier for the file.
+* __id__: A StringKey serving as a unique identifier for the file.
 * __fileContent__: A StreamInfo object containing the file's stream and length.
 * __cancellationToken__: A CancellationToken for handling request cancellations.
 * __Returns__: An OperationResult indicating the success or failure of the operation, including error messages if applicable.

-#### GetAsync(Guid id, CancellationToken cancellationToken)
+#### GetAsync(StringKey id, CancellationToken cancellationToken)
 Retrieves a file's stream and information for downloading by matching the id with files in the storage path.
 This method is optimized to handle large files efficiently, minimizing memory usage by streaming file contents directly from disk to the network.

 ##### Parameters: